mono/sdb/README.md

 will want to set it to something like `C:\Program Files (x86)\Mono-3.0.10`.
 Or if you have Mono in some other directory, you might set it to e.g.
 `/opt/mono`.

+The `RuntimeExecutable` element is another way to specify which Mono executable to use.
+If `RuntimePrefix` is empty, then `RuntimeExecutable` is taken as the full path to the Mono executable.
+If both elements are non-empty, they are combined as `Path.Combine(RuntimePrefix, "bin", RuntimeExecutable)`.
+This configuration element is useful for switching between `mono32` and `mono64` on OS X in particular.

 You may want to set `DisableColors` to `true` if you don't want the fancy ANSI color codes that SDB emits.